Configuration

 dotenv_path¶

-Sets the path for the .env
+Sets the location of the .env

 dotenv_verbose¶